mahozad/wavy-slider/assets/README.md

 The [logo-styles.css](logo-styles.css) and [logo-icon.svg](logo-icon.svg) are used for Kdoc (Dokka).

+To produce the [demo.gif](demo-light.gif), executed the visual test #50 and then followed steps after 7 below.

 To generate the [demo-movie.gif](demo-movie.gif) did as follows:

 1. Downloaded AutoMouse Pro 1.0.5